 First of all, it's important to note that Cigna is a worldwide company, with customers in 30 countries around the world.
 No matter what kind of coverage or insurance plan a consumer is looking for, Cigna will probably have a good option available.

 Cigna offers a wide selection of insurance policies, including:

-Cigna health care insurance options include indemnity plans and international plans.
+Cigna health care insurance options also include indemnity plans and international plans.
 The one type of health plan that Cigna is unclear about providing is short-term insurance (except for short-term disability insurance).